Baked Cauliflower Tots in a Muffin Tin

-Lylah, my feisty three-year-old, is my little side-kick in the kitchen.
-She loves helping with meal prep (aka “I do myself!) and I love that she’s interested.
-Although it takes a bit longer and is a bit messier, there are so many benefits.
-She’s building her confidence with every stir, pour, and chop, and she’s learning how to prepare various nutritious foods, which is one very important life skill.
-She’s also great at taste-testing new foods and flavours–something that will help to widen her palate as she grows.
+Lylah, my daughter, is my sidekick in the kitchen.
+She still loves helping with meal prep, insisting “I do it myself!” and I love that she’s so interested.
+Although it takes a bit longer and gets a bit messier, there are so many benefits.
+She’s building her confidence with every stir, pour, and chop, and learning how to prepare various nutritious foods—an essential life skill.
+She’s also great at taste-testing new foods and flavors, which helps widen her palate.

-Easy and Healthy Cauliflower-tots (think "tater-tots" but a lot more nutritious), and all of my kids inhaled them.
-My two oldest got to choose their dip (you guessed it--ketchup!), and my youngest and I enjoyed them on their own.
+We love making baked cauliflower tots together, and all my kids inhale them.
+My two oldest choose their dip (you guessed it—ketchup!), while my youngest and I enjoy them on their own.
 They are delicious!
-And slightly addicting.

 Ingredients